-Importantly, the status of ISEIs was reportedly heightened through their work with the university scientists - they developed enhanced social and political capital.
+The status and profile of the ISEIs was reportedly heightened through their work with the university scientists-they developed enhanced social and political capital.
 Scientists reported developing new respect and admiration for the work of the ISEIs (aquaria) and for their expertise in an area (informal education) that is highly evolved in its own right.
 A university scientist said: